hopbouncecrash/Keyword-Password-list-generator/README.md

 Generates a password list that can be used for password cracking based on a keyword.

-Feedback is welcome, I plan to add header and footer functionality as well.
-Longer words will cause the program to run exponentially longer.
+combinationreplacer.py will

 Usage: Run program in Python.

 example: python3 combinationreplacer.py

-Currently one working program:
+  combinationreplacer.py takes a word as an argument (example:cat) replaces the letters with common replacements, capitilizes/lowercases the letters, iterates through all combinations, and outs those results to a file. prefixadder.py will take a list of prefixes and attach all the prefixes to a list of words, and outputs them to a file. suffixadder.py will take a list of suffixes and attach all the suffixes to a list of words, and outputs them to a file.

-  combinationreplacer.py takes a word as an argument (example:cat) replaces the letters with common replacements, capitilizes/lowercases the letters, and outs those    results to a file.
+  Combination replacer example:

   Example input: cat